LG DualUp monitor is almost square and was launched for $ 699

 THE LG DualUp 16:18 aspect ratio allows users to keep two windows open to simulate the use of two monitors — 16:9 aspect ratio — positioned one above the other.
 This configuration optimizes the workspace and making the use of two monitors deliver usable space for three screens.

 O LG DualUp monitor its target audience is the professional segment — whether editing videos, images, diagramming, social media or even the most bureaucratic work in Excel.
 The truth is that its use for work is immense (even journalists can benefit from the squarer format).
-Despite this, of course, nothing prevents you from using the DualUp to play something… Or to work and watch a sport on the “second screen”.
+Despite this, it is clear that nothing prevents you from using the DualUp to play something… Or to work and watch a sport on the “second screen”.

 Credits: Disclosure/LG.